minprog/cs50x-1718-1819/overviews/1 C/overview.md

 # Module 1: C

 In this module, you'll learn about the C programming language.
 It's a great language that has been used to make small and large programs alike.
-You will start with the small ones!
+You'll start with the small ones!

 ## Help

 For information on (or help with) this module:

-1. Attend your tutor's meeting.
+1. Attend your TA's section meeting.

 2. Ask questions during office hours using the "Ask" tool on this website.

-3. Visit (or e-mail) the course's heads in cases of emergency.
+3. Visit (or e-mail) the course's heads.
+{: start="0"}

 ## Academic Honesty